20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Use a patriotic color scheme with a seaside interpretation.

-Coastal element: Navy blue represents the deep sea, white for ocean foam, and red for accents like buoys or lobsters.
+Coastal element: Navy for deep sea, white for ocean foam, and red as an accent color through buoys or lobster motifs.

-How to recreate: Paint cabinets white, use navy for walls or floors, and add red through small appliances or accessories.
+How to recreate: Paint cabinets white, bring in navy through walls or flooring, then add red through small appliances or accessories you can swap out easily.

 12. Linoleum Flooring with Nautical Patterns